 A solar-powered farm in Kenya shows how to restore biodiversity

-The farm belongs to Benedetta Kyengo, the founder of Feedback to the Future, whom we meet in Kwamiui village.
+The farm belongs to Benedetta Kyengo, the founder of Feedback to the Future, whom we met in Kwamiui village.
 Her dwelling is “submerged” in leafy greenery, providing a cooling relief from the scorching midday sun.

 Benedetta bought the four acres of land in this arid and semi-arid area years ago before she left the country to study in the Netherlands.
 There, she acquired knowledge in sustainable business and innovation, immersing herself in practices aimed at curbing climate change and promoting a circular regenerative economy.